eth-brownie/brownie/docs/compile.rst

 Compiler Settings
 =================

-Settings for the compiler are found in ``brownie-config.yaml``:
+Compiler settings may be declared in the :ref:`configuration file <config>` of a project.
+When no configuration file is present or settings are omitted, Brownie uses the following default values:

 .. code-block:: yaml

     compiler:
         evm_version: null
         solc:
-            version: 0.6.0
+            version: null
+            optimizer:
-            optimize: true
+                enabled: true
                 runs: 200

 Modifying any compiler settings will result in a full recompile of the project.